alantech/alan/anycloud/docs/how-to/replicas.md

   Create new Credentials
 ?
 Region name › us-west-1
 ?
 Virtual Machine Type › t2.medium
 ?
-Do you want to add another region to this Deploy Config? (n) › n ?
-Minimum number of VMs per region or cloud (1) ›
+Do you want to add another region to this Deploy Config? › n ?
+Minimum number of VMs per region or cloud › 1
 ?
-Would you like to define a maximum number of VMs? (n) › y Maximum number of VMs per region or cloud 5 Successfully created "production" Credentials
+Would you like to define a maximum number of VMs? › y Maximum number of VMs per region or cloud › 5 Successfully created "production" Credentials
 ```